ppy/osu-wiki/wiki/Guides/Compressing_files/en.md

 ## Audio

-Audio encoded in either MP3 or OGG (Vorbis) formats are supported with .mp3 and .ogg file extensions, respectively.
-Other formats such as AAC and OGG (Opus) and any lossless formats are not supported.
+Audio encoded in either MP3 or OGG (Vorbis) formats are supported with `.mp3` and `.ogg` file extensions, respectively.
+Other formats such as AAC and OGG (Opus) and any lossless formats are not supported by the game client.

 The [Ranking Criteria](/wiki/Ranking_Criteria#audio) specifies that average bit rate must be below 192kbps and above 128kbps.
 As reference, osu!
 Featured Artists songs are encoding with a constant bit rate of 192kbps.